ryancooper/course-info/README.md

     fatal: Could not read from remote repository.
     ```

-    More likely the cause is that you just haven't finished setting up your
+    Most likely the cause is that you just haven't finished setting up your
     GitHub account.
 You just need to [setup an SSH key][ssh-key] to allow
     pushing and pulling over SSH.